Learn

 - Turn off the main water valve, located on the water meter.

-With proper planning, you can rest easy knowing you've taken the right precautions to protect your family and your home in the event of severe weather.
+With proper planning, you can rest easy knowing the right precautions were taken to protect your family and home in the event of severe weather.
+However, it's important to note that sometimes no matter what you do, natural disasters can have the upper hand.
+Dealing with the aftermath can be quite stressful, from physically cleaning up and understanding the financial means to do it.

 Important disclosure information